-Data from our TSG assessments shows that children in CMCS' ECED Head Start programs made progress towards meeting school readiness goals during the 2020-2021 program year, across all domains of measurement.
-A total of 35 Head Start and 33 Early Head Start children's information was analyzed.
-Below is a breakdown of all children who met and exceeded the widely held expectations as assessed during the winter 2020 checkpoint by 2/28/2020 EHS outcomes were combined with EHS children from EHS 1.
-For the purposes of this analysis, "widely held expectations" is defined as knowledge, skills and behaviors of a child measured against widely held developmental expectations for children of the same age or same class/grade as determined by TSG.
+Data from our TSG assessments show that children in CMCS' ECED Head Start programs made progress towards meeting school readiness goals during the 2021-2022 program year, across all domains of measurement.
+A total of Head Start and Early Head Start children's information was analyzed.
+Below is a breakdown of all children who met and exceeded the widely held expectations as assessed during the checkpoint.
+For the purposes of this analysis, "widely held expectations" is defined as knowledge, skills, and behaviors of a child measured against widely held developmental expectations for children of the same age or same class/grade as determined by TSG.